Where are they now? The Guardian’s 10 ‘next big things’ from 2014

 Ever since 2014, their comprehensive ‘Next Generation’ series has earmarked some players – such as Jadon Sancho, Gianluigi Donnarumma and Manuel Locatelli – long before they broke through.

 Prior to that annual feature, they’d run regular lists, and earlier in 2014 they picked out 10 players aged 20 or under as ‘The next 10 big things: Europe’s top youngsters and stars of the future’.
-Eight years on, all of those players should theoretically be at the peak of their powers and tearing it up.
+Nine years on, all of those players should theoretically be at the peak of their powers and tearing it up.

 Here’s how they’ve got on.